 In a bowl, sieve in the flour, baking powder and paprika.
 Add the nutritional yeast.
 Add the onion, green beans, chopped pepper, thyme and pepper and mix well together.

-Use a jug to whisk together the eggs, oil and milk.
+Use a jug to whisk together the oil and soya milk.
 Gently whip the aqua faba and add to the oil mixture.

 Now treat the mixture like a muffin and tip the wet ingredients into the dry, mixing just enough to combine.
 Lots of mixing will toughen the finished loaf.
 Transfer the mixture to 12 muffin tins or mini loaf tins and bake at 200c/180 fan/400f/gas mark 6 for 30 minutes until golden.
 Leave in the tins for a few minutes to firm up before turning out onto a wire rack to finish cooling.